 As a society, we need to re-embrace fat and explore its value and composition as an essential nutrient.

 THE TRUTH ABOUT FAT AS AN ESSENTIAL NUTRIENT

 The truth is that fat is an essential nutrient and, as such, must be playing a great service to our health in one way or another.

-In areas of the world that have fewer processed foods and the population consumes a higher fat diet, the people who live in these areas are not all becoming ill with chronic heart disease or blocked arteries.
+In areas of the world with fewer processed foods and a population that consumes a higher fat diet, the people who live in these areas are not all becoming ill with chronic heart disease or blocked arteries.